opentok/opentok-rtc/README.md

 heroku config:set FB_DATA_URL='yourfburl' FB_AUTH_SECRET='yourfb_secret'

 ```

-If you want to set up your redis instance, the instruction for setting up a heroku-redis addon are:
+You will need to [choose a redis addon](https://elements.heroku.com/addons), we have used heroku-redis which can be set up like this:

 ```
 heroku plugins:install heroku-redis
 heroku addons:create heroku-redis:hobby-dev
 ```
+You can deploy your code using git: https://devcenter.heroku.com/articles/git#deploying-code

 Additionally you can also modify all the other configuration options described previously using
 environment variables: